The ITF Young Seniors, Seniors and Super-Seniors World Individual Championships are the most coveted individual events on the ITF Seniors Circuit.

 In 1993, due to the tournament's increasing popularity, the ITF took the decision to divide it into two separate events, Seniors for the younger veterans and Super-Seniors for the older veterans.

-The Seniors age categories range from 35-55 for both men and women, while the Super-Seniors range from 60-85 for men and 60-80 for women.
+The Young Seniors age categories range from 35-45 for both men and women, whilse the Seniors range from 50-60.
+The Super-Seniors range from 65-85 for men and 60-80 for women.

 The Seniors and Super-Seniors World Individual Championships, which normally take place at separate venues and dates, are held annually all over the world in a different country each year.